 Carbides are binary compounds of carbon and an element of lower or comparable electronegativity.
 These carbon-containing alloys represent the doping of a metal and a semiconductor, such as steel.
 Carbides are produced typically in an electric arc furnace.
 Products such as pure silicon are made via the Lely process, in which the carbon powder is sublimated in argon and then redeposited.

-The GlobalSpec SpecSearch database contains information about different types of carbides.
-Examples include boron carbide, silicon carbide, and tungsten carbide (WC).
+Examples of different types of carbides include boron carbide, silicon carbide, and tungsten carbide (WC).